 The Drupal Cookbook (for Beginners) helps Drupal "newbies" by providing a walkthrough of a common Drupal Setup.
-You might also be interested in this whirlwind video

 This handbook was originally written for Drupal 5.
 While the information is generally transferable to Drupal 6, some buttons, links, and menu items have been renamed or moved.
 Every attempt is made to keep these handbooks current.

 The intent of the Cookbook is to help the new Drupal user create a typical site.
 At that point the user will be better equipped to diving deeper into more advanced features.